eleonoraguido/CNN_analysis/README.md

+- Author: Eleonora Guido
+- Last modification date: 05.2024
+- Photon search with a CNN

 Introduction
 -----------

-This program reads a .npz file, previously created by merging together the data of interest from two different particle species (generally photons and protons).
+This program reads a .npz file, previously created by merging together the data of interest.
+Typically the data are from Offline simulations of two different particle species (generally photons and protons labelled as 1 and 0 respectively).
+- The .npz file can be created starting from Offline simulations with the script in the directory *Read_simulations*.

 Two different tasks can be performed depending on the **configuration file type**:
 1) A CNN model is defined, trained and tested.
-2) A CNN model is loaded and tested.
+2) An already existent CNN model is loaded and tested.

 Task 1: Define, train and test a model